Lessons From a Viral Rap Video: How to Build Memorable B2B Brands

 In short, to successfully influence your out-of-market audience, you must treat them like spectators instead of prospects.

-In B2B, where most messages are "just business", entertainment cuts through the noise.
+In B2B, where most communications are "just business", entertainment cuts through the noise.
 It gets shared.
 And, most importantly, it activates brand recall.

 It’s a mindset shift.
 From "Buy now" to "Remember us later."